Faptimus420/RetNet-keras-core/readme.md

 * See scripts prefixed with `test_` for examples of basic usage

 ## Positional Encodings
-The main implementation in `src/` uses [Microsoft's xPos](https://github.com/microsoft/torchscale/blob/main/torchscale/component/xpos_relative_position.py) for positional encoding.
+The main implementation in `src/` uses [Microsoft's xPos](https://github.com/microsoft/torchscale/blob/main/torchscale/component/xpos_relative_position.py) (refactored for Keras Core/Keras 3.0) for positional encoding.

 The implementation in `src/complex` uses complex values to encode position, which requires parameter and data throughput types to be `torch.ComplexFloat` (64-bit).
 This has some limitations due to there not yet being torch support for half-precision complex types.
 It also requires twice the amount of memory as real-valued data at 32-bit precision.

 ## Contributions
 All contributions are welcome.
-Please see [issues](https://github.com/Jamie-Stirling/RetNet/issues) for an idea of what needs doing.

 If you would like to contribute to this project, please fork it and submit a pull request for review.